The Bernheim Petition

 On 31 March 2021, the organisation Młodzi Aktywni Gliwice (Active Youth in Gliwice) petitioned City Hall in Gliwice to mount a plaque commemorating Franz Bernheim, outside his former residence in Gliwice, Schillerstrasse 6b, now known as Wybrzeże Wojska Polskiego 6.
 [44]

 On 13 May 2021, the Deputy Mayor of Gliwice responded that permission would not be granted for the erection of the plaque.
-The city authority cited multiple reasons for their refusal, stating there was already sufficient public information about Franz Bernheim and the Jews of Upper Silesia at the Museum of Gliwice and in various named publications relating to the Jews of the area.
+The city authority cited multiple reasons for its refusal, stating that there was already sufficient public information about Franz Bernheim and the Jews of Upper Silesia at the Museum of Gliwice and in various publications on the Jews of the area.
 [45]

 The consequence of this decision suppresses awareness of The Bernheim Petition and its creator